OkadaYoshito/OkadaYoshito/README.md

-- 👋 Hi, I’m @SmileSun boy.
+- 👋 Hi, I’m @Okada Yoshito.
-- 👀 I’m interested in Blockchain and have 6 years experience with Blockchain technology like dAPP, DeFi, SmartContract etc.
+- 👀 I’m interested in Blockchain and have 7 years experience with Blockchain technology like dAPP, DeFi, SmartContract etc.
 - 🌱 I’m currently learning some new blockchain network...

 <!---